LunaAmora/4orth/README.md

 # 4orth
 4orth is a [Porth](https://gitlab.com/tsoding/porth) compiler with [WASM](https://webassembly.org/), [WASI](https://wasi.dev/) and [WASM-4](https://wasm4.org/) targets.

+Most of the code in this repository was written by [Tsoding](https://github.com/rexim) and other contributors to the original Porth compiler.
+4orth was created as an alternative compiler for WASM, and reuses a lot of its codebase.

 ## Quick Start

 You can download the latest [release](https://github.com/FrankWPA/4orth/releases) or [bootstrap](https://github.com/FrankWPA/4orth#bootstrapping) it yourself.